-Dipl.-Math.
-Tom Hanika
+Dr. Tom Hanika

-My research at Kassel University includes Applied Algebra, Logic, Applied Geometric Analysis and Applied Topology, at the intersection of Knowledge Bases, Machine Learning, and Reasoning.
+My research at Kassel University includes knowledge discovery in bipartite graph structures, in particular their relation to formal concept analysis, and the application Algebra, Geometric Measure Theory, Topology and Logic, at the intersection of Knowledge Discovery, Machine Learning, and Reasoning.

 I am also a senior developer of the blue social bookmark and publication sharing system BibSonomy.